Psychologist: Employment

-In the United States, of 181,600 jobs for psychologists in 2021, 123,300 are employed in clinical, counseling, and school positions; 2,900 are employed in industrial-organizational positions, and 55,400 are in "all other" positions.

-The median salary in the U.S. for clinical, counseling, and school psychologists in May 2021 was US$82,510 and the median salary for industrial-organizational psychologists was US$105,310.
+In the United States, of 204,300 jobs for psychologists in 2024, 76,300 were employed in clinical or counseling positions, 67,200 were employed in school positions, 5,600 were employed in industrial-organizational positions, and 55,300 were in "all other" positions.
+The median U.S. salary for clinical and counseling psychologists in May 2024 was US$95,830, the median salary for school psychologists was US$86,930, and the median salary for industrial-organizational psychologists was US$109,840.

 Psychologists can work in applied or academic settings.
 Academic psychologists educate higher education students, as well as conduct research, with graduate-level research being an important part of academic psychology.
 Academic positions can be tenured or non-tenured, with tenured positions being highly desirable.